UNDP and the European Union

 The European Union (EU) is a very important partner to UNDP, making an essential contribution to UNDP's global development agenda.
 Our unique partnership currently supports millions of people in over 100 countries.

-The areas of democratic governance and crisis prevention and recovery are the main pillars of our partnership.
-Human rights and gender play an important role as cross-cutting issues, while cooperation also includes other relevant areas for sustainable human development, such as environment & energy and migration and development.
+The areas of democratic governance and peacebuilding and climate and disaster resilience are the main pillars of our partnership.
+Human rights and gender play an important role as cross-cutting issues, while cooperation also includes other relevant areas for sustainable human development, such as migration and development.

 We have been working together for 15 years, and engaging in a strategic partnership ever since 2004.
 The cooperation takes place at the policy, advocacy, knowledge sharing and programmatic levels, each complementing one another.